-How CRPS is Like Pennywise and “IT”- What We Can Learn
+How CRPS is Like Pennywise and “IT” – What We Can Learn

-By Samantha Anderson
+Written by Samantha Anderson

 To compare CRPS to one of the biggest horror re-makes of this year, “IT,” seems like a bold move.
 But, let’s say CRPS is Pennywise.
 How can we find similarities?